Divorce and Open Enrollment: What You Need to Know

-You might already be familiar with open enrollment, but let’s take a moment to talk about what it really means in the context of divorce and life changes, since those things will make an impact on how you select insurance plans during this period!
+You might already be familiar with open enrollment, but let's take a moment to talk about what it really means in the context of divorce and life changes since those things will make an impact on how you select insurance plans during this period!

-While the timing of open enrollment can vary with different employers, open enrollment is generally the period between November and mid-December where you are able to make changes to your health insurance plans.
+While the timing of open enrollment can vary with different employers, open enrollment is generally the period between November and mid-December when you are able to make changes to your health insurance plans.
 During this period, you can choose to renew your participation in your company's current insurance plans, switch to a different one, or drop your existing plan.

 A lot of times, people will check off what they did the year before.
 They think, "I already made this decision once before, I'll just stick with that choice."
 This is especially true if just thinking about comparing plans and trying to discern the minute differences between the options again makes you break out in hives.
 It's like, "This headache again??
 What I have is fine, I'll just re-enroll and be done with it."

 Not so fast!
 If you're going through a divorce, insurance plans you selected in the past may not be relevant, so you may need to make some considerations.